Configure Snowflake OAuth for Custom Clients¶

 To configure the public/private key pair:

-From the command line in a terminal window, generate a private key:
+From the command line in a terminal window, generate an encrypted private key:

 OpenSSL prompts for a passphrase used to encrypt the private key file.
 Snowflake recommends using a strong passphrase to protect the private key.
 Record this passphrase.
 You must input it when connecting to Snowflake.
 Note that the passphrase is only used for protecting the private key and is never sent to Snowflake.